BenjaminBurton/BenjaminBurton/README.md

 I'm a self-taught Cloud DevOps Engineer building a homelab and hands-on projects for mastery of Linux, DevContainers, AWS, and Python.

-I share my journey and projects here as I work towards becoming a Cloud DevOps Engineer.
+I'll share my journey and projects here as I work towards becoming a Cloud DevOps Engineer.

 ---